 If not managed properly in its early stages, this disorder can continue into adulthood.
 This leads to:

 Mental illnesses refer to an extended range of health disorders related to the mental condition of an individual, which affect the health, mood and behavior of that person.
-Depression, anxiety, eating disorders, addictive behaviors, schizophrenia, etc. are the different types of mental illnesses.
+Depression and anxiety, eating disorders, addictive behaviors, schizophrenia, etc. are the different types of mental illnesses.
 Mental illnesses can create a lot of trouble in the normal functioning of the day-to-day activities of a person's life.

 Here are some of the common treatment options available for relieving mental illnesses.

 - Medications: Antidepressants, anti-anxiety medications, mood-stabilizing medications, antipsychotic medications are some general types of psychiatric medications prescribed by the doctor, which can be consumed depending on the condition one is going through.
 Although these medications do not cure the person completely, it helps in improving the condition.